 Rate 0.671 to 1.395 lb ai/A (1.3 to 2.7 pints /A Gramoxone 3.0)

 Time Apply before, during, or after planting wheat but before wheat emerges and when weeds are actively growing and 1 to 6 inches tall.

 Remarks It is essential to obtain complete coverage of target weeds to get good control.
 Results are best if a delay between tillage and planting allows weeds to emerge.
 Controls only annual weeds.
 Weeds 1 to 6 inches in height are the easiest to control.
-Always use a nonionic surfactant (NIS) at a minimum of 0.125% v/v (1 pint/100 gal spray solution); crop oil concentrate (COC) or methylated seed oil (MSO) containing 15 to 20% approved emulsifier at 1% v/v (1 gal/100 gal spray solution) with the application.
-Restricted entry interval (REI) is 24 hr.
+Always use a nonionic surfactant (NIS) at a minimum of 0.125% v/v (1 pint/100 gal spray solution); crop oil concentrate (COC), or methylated seed oil (MSO) containing 15 to 20% approved emulsifier at 1% v/v (1 gal/100 gal spray solution) with the application.
+REI 24 hr.

 Caution A restricted-use herbicide.
 Do not mix or store in containers, spray tanks, nurse tanks or such systems made of aluminum or having aluminum fittings.
 Do not use or store in or around the home.
 May be fatal if swallowed or inhaled.
 See label for correct protective equipment.
 Applicators, mixers and loaders must wear long-sleeve shirt and long pants, shoes plus socks, protective eyewear (applicator), face shield (mixers and loaders), Category A chemical resistant gloves, chemical resistant apron (mixers and loaders), and a dust mist NIOSH-approved respirator with an N, R, P, or HE filter.
 Dry, dusty conditions will decrease herbicide's activity.
 Do not apply if wheat has already emerged.